dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly.md

 Hosted Blazor solutions can serve multiple Blazor WebAssembly apps.

 > [!NOTE]
 > The example in this section references the use of a Visual Studio *solution*, but the use of Visual Studio and a Visual Studio solution isn't required for multiple client apps to work in a hosted Blazor WebAssembly apps scenario.
-If you aren't using Visual Studio, ignore the `{SOLUTION NAME}.sln` file and any other files created for Visual Studio.
+If you aren't using Visual Studio, ignore the solution file (`.sln`) and any other files created for Visual Studio.

 In the following example:

+* The project name of the initial hosted Blazor WebAssembly app is `MultipleBlazorApps` in a folder named `MultipleBlazorApps`.
+The three projects in the initial solution are `MultipleBlazorApps.Client` in the `Client` folder, `MultipleBlazorApps.Server` in the `Server` folder, and `MultipleBlazorApps.Shared` in the `Shared` folder.
-* The initial (first) client app is the default client project of a solution created from the Blazor WebAssembly project template.
-The first client app is accessible in a browser from the URL `/FirstApp` on either port 5001 or with a host of `firstapp.com`.
+* The initial (first) client app is the default client project of the solution created from the Blazor WebAssembly project template.
+The first client app is accessible in a browser from port 5001 or with a host of `firstapp.com`.
-* A second client app is added to the solution, `SecondBlazorApp.Client`.
-The second client app is accessible in a browser from the URL `/SecondApp` on either port 5002 or with a host of `secondapp.com`.
+* A second client app is added to the solution, `MultipleBlazorApps.SecondClient` in a folder named `SecondClient`.
+The second client app is accessible in a browser from port 5002 or with a host of `secondapp.com`.

 > [!NOTE]
 > The example shown in this section requires additional configuration for: